emmirays/emmirays/README.md

 demonstrated throughout my career.
 I am passionate about identifying opportunities for brands and organizations to differentiate themselves by designing and building user-centric products.

-* 🌍  I'm based in Lagos, Nigeria
+* 🌍  I'm based in Benin, Nigeria
 * ✉️  You can contact me at [emmanueloyiboke@gmail.com](mailto:emmanueloyiboke@gmail.com)
 * 🧠  I'm learning React.js
 * 🤝  I'm open to collaborating on Interesting projects related to Front-End Development